Custom Weighting Schemes

 You can also implement your own weighting scheme, provided it can be expressed in the form of a sum over the matching terms, plus an extra term which depends on term-independent statistics (such as the normalised document length).

 Currently it is only possible to implement custom weighting schemes in C++.
-The API could probably be wrapped with a bit of effort, but performance is likely to be disappointing as the get_sumpart() method gets called a lot (approximately once per matching term in each considered document), so the overhead of routing a method call from C++ to the wrapped language will matter.
+The API could probably be wrapped with a bit of effort, but performance is likely to be disappointing as the get_sumpart() method gets called a lot (approximately once per matching term in each considered document), so the overhead of routing a virtual method call from C++ to the wrapped language will matter.

-class CoordinateWeight : public Xapian::Weight {
+class CoordWeight : public Xapian::Weight {

 public:

-CoordinateWeight() { }
+CoordWeight() { }

-~CoordinateWeight() { }
+~CoordWeight() { }

-std::string name() const { return "Coord"; }
+std::string name() const override { return "coord"; }

-std::string serialise() const { return std::string(); }
+std::string serialise() const override { return std::string(); }

-return new CoordinateWeight;
+return new CoordWeight;

 }

-double get_sumpart(Xapian::termcount, Xapian::doclength) const {
+double get_sumpart(Xapian::termcount,

-return 1;
+return factor;

 }

-double get_maxpart() const { return 1; }
+double get_maxpart() const override { return factor; }

-double get_maxextra() const { return 0; }
+double get_maxextra() const override { return 0; }

 };